 Carla: In Portugal we live in a small island called Madeira.
 It has 742,4km and about 250 thousand habitants.
 There is only one main hospital that is divided in two different buildings.
 We live majorly of tourism.

-4. Tell me about your time at Floating Hospital.
+4. Tell me about your time at Tufts Children's Hospital.
 What was the team like?
 Is there anything that they did to help make you feel more at home?
-What impressed you about Floating and/or the Pedi ENT team?
+What impressed you about Tufts Children's and/or the Pedi ENT team?

 5. How is Julia doing now?